robhowe-A/WinHttpRequest/README.md

 - An executable of the application is made up of the current alpha release.
 Just click on the release tag on the code directory page to go to the application download location.
 - It's target is for Windows x64 desktop.

 Http Request is a working tool, not an attractive or refined display product.
 The styling is basic and default in many elements.
 Developed in Forms style, this app is responsive on windows desktops - it expands or collapses menus on request/need - and dynamically adapts its controls based on different situations a request encounters.
 I've tested the app and am happy with 1920 x 1920 max dimensions.
-It is useful with different data in different sizes, both large or small, and Forms seems to fit that.
+It is useful with different data in different sizes, both large or small.
+Also, Forms seems to fit that.

 1. Download the compression folder [here](https://github.com/robhowe-A/WinHttpRequest/releases/)
 2. Unzip the contents